 Many destinations are known for their cultural and historic contributions to the world.
-While London, Paris, and Berlin are filled with monuments to the events and situations that have shaped the course of humanity, other destinations are marred with more serious issues which affect international travelers.
-From pickpocketing capitals across Europe, to nations dealing with massive governmental corruption, some places have the ability to make guests feel very unwelcome.
+While London, Paris, and Berlin are filled with monuments to the events and situations that shaped humanity, other destinations are marred with more serious issues which affect international travelers.
+From pickpocketing across Europe, to nations dealing with massive governmental corruption, some places have the ability to make guests feel very unwelcome.

 While most locals are proud of their hometowns and are excited to share information with visitors, others have a reputation for being cold and guarded.
 More importantly, some residents simply won’t talk to strangers and consider striking up a conversation on the street or in a subway a major social faux-pas.
 Are you prepared to visit the unfriendliest cities in the world?